teamlck/teamlck/docs/en/README.md

 In this chapter, how to contribute to Teamlck will be instroduced.

 ### Writing commit message
 Please write all commit message in english.
 If you have trouble writing in english, you should use easy sentense.
 Never spend time of writing message more than programming.
-You write only 1 line, title message.
+You can write only 1 line, title message likes following messages.

 ```text
 Fix mouse scoll bug